SrikanthChilaka/aws-infra-fork/README.md

 #### Attached the load balancer security group to the load balancer.
 #### Encrypted EBS Volumes
 #### Encrypted RDS Instances
+#### RDS instance launched is encrypted with a separate key created as part of the Terraform template

 ## Execution steps